 Key Recruitment Metrics to Track in Your Hiring Software

-Effective hiring is crucial for organizational success, and tracking the right metrics can significantly enhance the recruitment process.
+Effective hiring is crucial for organizational success, and learning key recruitment metrics to track hiring can significantly enhance the recruitment process.

 Recruitment software that monitors these metrics provides valuable insights into hiring speed, cost efficiency, and candidate quality.